 On February 17, 2009, President Obama signed P.L.
 111-5, the American Recovery and Reinvestment Act (ARRA).
-Broadband provisions of the ARRA provide a total of \$7.2 billion, primarily for broadband grants.
-The total consists of \$2.5 billion to RUS broadband loan, grant, and loan/grant combinations, and \$4.7 billion to NTIA/DOC for a newly established Broadband Technology Opportunities Program.
-58
+Broadband provisions of the ARRA provided a total of \$7.2 billion, primarily for broadband grants.
+The total consisted of \$2.5 billion to RUS broadband loan, grant, and loan/grant combinations, and \$4.7 billion to NTIA/DOC for a newly established Broadband Technology Opportunities Program.63

-The ARRA does not specify how the \$2.5 billion is to be divided between the RUS grant and loan programs.
-Regarding projects applying for funding, the ARRA states that:
+The ARRA did not specify how the \$2.5 billion is to be divided between the RUS grant and loan programs.
+Regarding projects applying for funding, the ARRA stated that

-- at least 75% of the area to be served by a project receiving these funds shall be in a rural area without sufficient access to high speed broadband service to facilitate economic development, as determined by the Secretary of Agriculture; - priority shall be given to projects that will deliver end users a choice of more than one broadband service provider; - priority shall be given to projects that provide service to the highest proportion of rural residents that do not have access to broadband service;
+- at least 75% of the area to be served by a project receiving these funds shall be in a rural area without sufficient access to high speed broadband service to facilitate economic development, as determined by the Secretary of Agriculture; - priority shall be given to projects that will deliver end users a choice of more than one broadband service provider; - priority shall be given to projects that provide service to the highest proportion of rural residents that do not have access to broadband service; - priority shall be given to borrowers and former borrowers of rural telephone loans: - priority shall be given to projects demonstrating that all project elements will be fully funded, that can commence promptly, and that can be completed; and - no area of a project may receive funding to provide broadband service under the Broadband Technology Opportunities Program at NTIA/DOC.